open-resources/dash_curriculum/tutorial/part4/chapter12.md

 ### 12.4.8 Gradient

 Including `bg-gradient` will add additional depth to the background of your app through a smooth transition between two colors.
-Using the `className` approach in this case will however only let you illustrate subtle changes.
-The image below compares the snippet we have so far with and without `bg-gradient` in `className` for `dbc.Container` on the right and left-hand side, respectively.
+Using the `className` approach in this case will only let you illustrate subtle changes.
+The image below compares the snippet we have with and without `bg-gradient` assigned to `className` for `dbc.Container`.
 If you look closely, you'll notice that the top of the background in the right-hand image is slightly lighter.
 How this will look will also depend on which background color you're setting with `bg-{color}`.

 ````{dropdown} See Code
     :container: + shadow